snail-language/snail-language.github.io/_docs/02-basics.md

 languages.
 All expression types are described below.

 ### Arithmetic
-Arithmetic is supported on values of type `Int` in snail.
+Arithmetic is supported on values of type `Int` (64-bit integers) in snail.
 First `exp1` is evaluated and then `exp2`.
 These two values are then combined using the standard arithmetic operation and this result is the result of the expression.
 Arithmetic produces a value of type `Int`.
 Note that snail only has integer division.

 ```js
 exp1 + exp2 // addition